 Product Managers (PM) are often referred to as the ‘CEO of Product’ because they are the brain behind a product’s success.
 However, Martin Eriksson, writer and entrepreneur, believes otherwise.
 He believes that many product managers do not have direct authority over the majority of functions that lead to a product’s success – from design to marketing, sales to logistics.
 Therefore, terming them ‘CEO of Product’ is redundant.
-However, they are an inevitable part of an organization.
+However, they are an inevitable part of an organisation.

 Product managers act as the catalyst between the consumer and the company.
 They conduct discussions and interviews to gauge the needs and wants of the consumers and incorporate them into the company’s product.
 They fill the gap between a company’s products and customers’ wants.

 There are many core competencies every product manager must have.
 While many are developed during product management courses, others are developed on-job.
 We have curated a few of them for you:

 Product Managers need to be aware of all the business functions undertaken while developing a product- from research to marketing.
-They should know about functions like conducting A/B tests, software development methodologies, product analytics, and others for the smooth functioning of the organization.
+They should know about functions like conducting A/B tests, software development methodologies, product analytics, and others for the smooth functioning of the organisation.

-● Business administration skills
+Business administration skills

 As product managers regularly conduct customer interviews to understand their needs and wants, they need to be empathetic towards their customers to understand their emotions and translate that into the product.
 Moreover, to draw inferences from their non-verbal expressions like body language, posture, etc. Here are some traits of emotional intelligence that relate to the role of a product manager:

 All good product managers form an authentic and trustworthy connection with both internal (employees) and external (customers) sources to inspire and make people reach their full potential.
-In addition, they motivate and support each other to reach the goal.
+In addition, they motivate and support each other to reach their goal.

 Becoming a good product manager needs great self-management.
 As you will always be on a tight schedule, you’ll have to devise self-management strategies to deliver the desired results at the right time.

-● Finding right company
+Finding the right company

 You cannot become a good product manager without well-developed skills and high EQ.
 You need the right company to showcase your skills.
 So, finding a company that fits your abilities is an important task.

-Why Become a Product Manager?
+Who can Become a Product Manager?

 You will become a good product manager if you are a doer, problem-solver, and dreamer because product management is about solving business problems.
 It is also about understanding the problems customers face and finding solutions to those problems.